JasonLouie/SBA-318/README.md

     <tr>
         <td>403 - Forbidden</td>
         <td>
-            Attempting to modify or delete data that should not be modified/deleted or does not exist.
+            Attempting to access data that should not be modified/deleted or does not exist.
         </td>
     </tr>